serxka/mangadex_api/Readme.md

-it works, doesnt have much in it tho
+Overall goal is to have a full mangadex api written in rust for whatever purpose lmao

 ## Goals
 * ~~get manga data from site~~